grf5/afm-datacenter-firewall-lab-guide/docs/lab1/step4.rst

 management port.
 You can also stage a firewall policy in any context except management.

-**Important: You cannot configure or change the Global Drop context.
+..
+TIP:: You cannot configure or change the Global Drop context.
 The Global Drop context is the final context for traffic.
 Note that even though it is a global context, it is not processed first, like the main global context, but last.
-If a packet matches no rule in any previous context, the Global Drop rule drops the traffic.**
+If a packet matches no rule in any previous context, the Global Drop rule drops the traffic.

 .. image:: http://support.f5.com/kb/global/manual_images/MAN-0439-01/firewall_processing.png